voryx/PgAsync/README.md

 * Note that Rx.PHP is under heavy development - you may want to check the forks.

 ## What it can do
-- Run queries (CREATE, UPDATE, INSERT, SELECT)
+- Run queries (CREATE, UPDATE, INSERT, SELECT, DELETE)
 - Queue commands
 - Return results asynchronously (using Observables - you get data one row at a time as it comes from the db server)
-- Prepared statements (well - just as parameterized queries)
+- Prepared statements (as parameterized queries)
+- Connection pooling (basic pooling)

 ## What it can't quite do yet
-- Connection pooling (to allow multiple queries at once)
 - Transactions

 ## What's next
-- Add Connection pooling
 - Add more testing
 - Transactions
 - Take over the world